davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Deployment:
- - version control delpoyments
+ - version control deployments
  - Avoid human interventions
  - Make them atomic
- - could create a URL for every version ready for cicrulation stakeholders' approval
+ - could create a URL for every version ready for circulation stakeholders' approval
  - decide when and what to version (= a deployment)
  - script them
  - automate them